Boise State vs. Wyoming NCAA Football Odds, Plays and Insights | November 12, 2021

 Wyoming Stats and Trends

-- Wyoming is 2-2-1 against the spread and 4-1 overall in games when it records more than 20.9 points.
+- Wyoming is 2-2-1 against the spread and 4-1 overall when the team scores more than 20.9 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.